 - Pack a week’s supply of your regular medications in your carry-on luggage.
 This way, if your luggage is lost or delayed you won’t have any concern over taking your medication as required.

 - If you wear prescription glasses, take a spare pair in case you lose or break them.
 It’s also handy to take an eye glasses script just in case you need to get a new pair.

 While you are travelling

 - Stay hydrated on your flight by drinking plenty of water.
 Avoid alcohol and caffeine, as these can dehydrate you faster.
-Invest in a moisturiser to prevent your hands from drying out.
+Bring along a moisturiser to prevent your skin from drying out.

 - Deep Vein Thrombosis (DVT) commonly effects the elderly and those with heart disease or circulatory problems.
 Sitting still for long periods of time (such as on a plane) can increase these DVT risk factors.
 Do arm, leg and foot stretching exercises when you are seated.
 When possible, get up and walk up and down the aisles.
 Wear compression stockings to increase blood flow in your lower legs.

 - If you require oxygen or use of respiratory equipment such as a CPAP machine, contact your airline at least 72 hours before you fly so they can make arrangements.
 In case of an emergency

 - Find out the emergency services contact numbers for the regions you are travelling in.
 Record the numbers for police, ambulance, your travel insurance provider and the nearest Australian Embassy.

 - Make a photocopy of your passport and travel documents including travel insurance policy, traveller’s cheques, visas and credit cards.
 Carry a copy with you, separate from your main luggage and leave a copy with a family member or friend at home.

 - These travel tips are intended as general information only.
 They do not take into consideration your personal circumstances.
 Priceline nor Chubb accept liability for injury, loss or damage arising from any statement contained in these travel tips.